thiervoj/cartapus/README.md

 ### `.add(el)`

 Cartapus watches DOM changes and observes automatically appended elements.
-But in some cases you may need to start observing an element manually (when a `data-cartapus` attribute has been added after the element being appended,etc).
+But in some cases you may need to start observing an element manually (when a `data-cartapus` attribute has been added after the element being appended, etc).

 This method returns `true` if the element is now being watched, `false` if not.